-Drought-tolerant, this plant prefers dry soils.
+Drought-tolerant, the blue glow plant prefers dry soils.
 It has a long taproot which can get very deep into the soil in search of water.
-Too moist soil can create conditions that cause root rot.
+Too moist soil throughout the growing season can create conditions that cause root rot.

 Because of that, it’s better to water your globe thistles sparingly, but deeply when you water.
 Use a soaker hose or other soil-surface irrigation.
 This allows the soil to slowly soak up the moisture and drain off excess.

-Mulching around the base of your plants will prevent evaporation.
+Mulching around the base of your plants will prevent evaporation as you’re growing globe thistle.
 Avoid watering until the soil is dry.